DanThePanMan/100-days-of-code/log.md

 **Thoughts**:
 Honestly this stuff is not that hard, the new to the v6 version of the router did made it harder to follow the tutorial but I ended up following anoter one.
 There are only a little more of react that I have to learn before I can start building my own projects and I am very excited

+### Day 31, December 24, 2023
+**Today's Progress**:
+1. Completed my react course and learned about how to add a form in react js and storing its data to an object

+2. Learned about how to use firebase to store and fetch that data

+3. Learned how to use the useHistory hook to trigger links

+**Thoughts**:
+I feel like I might forget a lot of this stuff, but building a project with it will consolidate the knowledge and get me more familiar with using react.